 Dealing with Car Insurance Companies

-First, I called our car insurance company with the number at the bottom of our bill.
+First, I called an accident lawyer to see if this was an average amount of increase since I hit my house not another vehicle but unfortunately, they weren’t much help.
+So then I called our car insurance company with the number at the bottom of our bill.
 I was on hold for about six minutes and was able to talk to a real live person.
 I think it’s much easier to talk to someone on the phone than try and figure out changes online yourself.
 Although of course they encourage you to go online and figure it out yourself, agents will actually know all the ricks and bells and whistles to try and get you the best rate.

 I asked them if there was anything they could do to lower our bill.
 With a few changes (changing the deductible, etc), they were able to take off about $40, but still not anywhere near where we used to be.